 - the sore ear sticks out more from the side of the head than the other ear

 - your child also has a fever, neck pain, or a headache

 While not all earaches can be prevented, these things can help prevent ear pain:

 - Make sure your kids get the pneumococcal conjugate vaccine (PCV) and the flu vaccine, which might make them less likely to get middle ear infections.

 - Do not clean ears with cotton swabs or sharp objects.

-- Avoid secondhand smoke and anyone with a cold (both can increase the likelihood of ear infections).
+- Avoid secondhand smoke and anyone with a cold (both can make ear infections more likely).

-- Make sure kids get in the habit of washing their hands, especially after playing around other kids.
+- Get kids in the habit of washing their hands well and often, especially after playing around other kids.